List of criminal organizations in DC Comics: Injustice Gang

-The Injustice Gang is an antagonist group that are antagonists of the Justice League.
+The Injustice Gang is a supervillain group who oppose the Justice League.

-The first incarnation was led by Libra were Construct and Abra Kadabra were known leaders.
-It also consists of Chronos, Mirror Master, Poison Ivy, Scarecrow, Shadow Thief, and Tattooed Man.
+The first incarnation was led by Libra, Construct, and Abra Kadabra and consisted of Chronos, Mirror Master, Poison Ivy, Scarecrow, Shadow Thief, and Tattooed Man.

-The second incarnation was led by Lex Luthor in one of his plots to destroy the Justice League.
-Its known members are Circe, Doctor Light, General, Jemm, Joker, Mirror Master, Ocean Master, Prometheus, and Queen Bee.
+The second incarnation was led by Lex Luthor and consisted of Circe, Doctor Light, the General, Jemm, the Joker, Mirror Master, Ocean Master, Prometheus, and Queen Bee.